I’m back on the wagon again.

 1. Tracking is Key

-Clear back when I decided enough was enough and I had to get my finances in order, the first thing I did was started tracking my spending.
+Clear back when I decided enough was enough and I had to get my finances in order, the first thing I did was started tracking my spending with Personal Capital.
 I did this even before I started a budget and this blog.
 I knew that in order to make a realistic budget, I had to know what I was already spending in a “normal” month.
 This way I wouldn’t set unrealistic goals for my budget that I couldn’t meet.

 Losing weight is the same way.
 For the first couple of days when my friend A and I started tracking our food, I didn’t worry too much about staying under the limit that My Fitness Pal had set up for me.
 First, I wanted to know how much I was actually eating on a “normal” day.

 Even now after 5-ish weeks, I still track every single thing that I eat throughout the day from breakfast, to snacks, even the “late night” snacks and indulgences I sometimes give in to. 😉

 2. You Have to Stick to Your Budget

 This brings me to the next thing that losing weight and paying off debt have in common.
 You have to stick to your budget.
 If you don’t your overindulgence will run rampant, which is what causes both debt and being overweight.